 October 28, 2007, was a life-changing day for the Butte community.
 A young life was lost because of an impaired decision; drinking and driving.
 It was a tragedy no one saw coming and most didn't know how to deal with the circumstances.
 Still the tears seemed to reach everyone in the community, even those lacking close ties to the family.
 Together, the community mourned the event and was forced to face the consequences of a long time tradition.
 We were shown the realities of what seems so impossible.
 We were made aware of the fact that no matter how much we think, "It will never happen to me," tragedies can happen to anyone.

 I remember waking up the morning of the twenty-ninth and hearing the awful news.
-That

-I remember waking up the morning of the twenty-minit and abalang the more news shook me, rattled my world.
+That news shook me, rattled my world.
 I felt heartbroken, sorrow, and wishful thoughts, for everyone involved.
 And now, looking back, over a year later, a part of me is still heartbroken.
 However, I have learned to be proud, more confident, and stick up for myself and the ones I love.